‘Bachelor’ Spoilers: Rachel Lindsay Dishes On Devastating Fantasy Suite Breakup

 What happened between Nick and Rachel that ended their relationship and is she truly ready to move on and meet 25 new guys as the next Bachelorette?
 Find out what Rachel has to say about her breakup with Nick as well as some intel about the filming schedule and premiere date for her season.

-Warning: ABC has revealed on Jimmy Kimmel Live last week that Rachel doesn’t win Nick’s final rose but there may be other Bachelor Season 21 spoilers ahead.
+Warning: ABC revealed on Jimmy Kimmel Live last week that Rachel doesn’t win Nick’s final rose but there may be other Bachelor Season 21 spoilers ahead.

 According to Reality Steve, Nick will visit Rachel’s hometown of Houston, Texas on Monday night’s episode (February 20) and she is one of three girls who gets a rose after their hometown date.
 That means Rachel moved on to the Fantasy Suite dates in Finland that were filmed back in November but that’s as far as she gets.